 To make the application process as easy as possible, students can apply for funding from either program using a single application, the CARES Act Grant/Cougar Emergency Fund Request form.
 To get the application, please call the Office of Scholarships and Financial Aid at 713-743-1010, option 5, or email at email@example.com.

-For information on how UH has administered funds recieved from the federal CARES Act Grant, please refer to the CARES Act Reporting page.
+For information on how UH has administered funds received from the federal CARES Act Grant, please refer to the CARES Act Reporting page.

 I have been financially impacted by COVID-19.
 Are there financial aid options available to assist me?